Modcrab/Brew_With_A_View/smoke_test.md

 - (keyboard only) check the mouse cursor doesn't snap when opening meditation, even if you moved the mouse prior to starting

 ### Corvo Bianco
+- open the rest menu
+- close the rest menu
+- advance time
+- cancel advancing time
+- cancel advancing time and double press to leave the menu quickly
-- check you can rest
+- check the glow animation plays
-- test other menu hotkeys don't function during rest
 - test button prompt swapping
 - press all buttons
 - press all buttons whilst advancing time
-- check the Alchemy Table functions as usual
-- check the game is paused properly behind the menu
+- press all buttons whilst exiting rest
 - (PS5) check that sign R2 haptics are removed during rest and restored after
 - (keyboard only) test clicking button prompts in rest on keyboard
 - (keyboard only) check the keyboard prompts are centered